Chharnish/CS121Portfolio/README.md

 </h2>
 <p1>
-  All projects linked here are a part of the course material I've learned from CS121 all in Java
+  All projects linked here are a part of the course material I've learned from CS121 all in Java This branch is specifically all side projects I've worked on during the semester
 </p1>

 | Number | Project          | Description                            |